-When cells are receiving the energy they need, you in turn feel energized.
-When cells struggle to produce energy, they suffer damage or die, leaving you drained.
+When cells receive the energy they need, you, in turn, feel energized.
+When cells struggle to produce energy, they leave you drained.
 That’s why exercise, regular colon and liver cleansing, and eating an organic, natural diet energizes the body and keeps the mind sharp.
 Some other energy-stimulating activities include massage and drinking enough water to hydrate and flush the system.
-Hormone balance also plays a role in energy creation, with fatigue being one of the primary symptoms of a hormonal imbalance.
+Hormone balance also plays a role in energy creation, with fatigue being one of the primary symptoms that something is off.

 10 Supplements That May Increase Energy

 While your morning latte or black coffee does offer some health benefits, these beverages do absolutely nothing for improving energy in the long run.
 Yes, caffeine stimulates, but it also stresses the adrenal glands and endocrine system.
 Energy drinks rely heavily on sugar and other short-term stimulants, like caffeine.
 Like sugar in candy, cereal, and other nutritionally-deficient snacks, chronic caffeine consumption results in energy crashes and dependence.

 Don't fret, there are better options!
 Natural, sustained energy relies on three key factors: sleep, exercise, and eating natural, organic food.
 For a bigger boost, you may want to try any one of these 10 supplements to help the body clear out the toxin overload.

 Thyroid hormones regulate metabolism and initiate the release of the many biochemicals associated with energy creation.
 The thyroid uses iodine to form triiodothyronine (T3) and thyroxine (T4), two hormones which regulate others.
 The best dietary sources of iodine come from the ocean.
 Sea vegetables (dulse seaweed, arame, kombu, and wakame) and dark leafy greens are great sources of plant-based iodine, or you can take supplements.